makehumancommunity/makehuman-static-website/content/Assets/AssetPacks/_index.md

 These are release notes for major updates to asset packs:

+* Release 2026-08-10 - Created a new [MakeHuman system poses]({{% relref "makehuman_system_poses" %}}) pack.
+The poses bundled with makehuman did not make it into the main system assets pack originally, so adding them in a separate pack.
 * Release 2026-08-01 - Added a new packs for culturalibre hero/heroine suits, [Suits 04]({{% relref "suits04" %}}), [Suits 05]({{% relref "suits05" %}}), and extra materials for clothes from all the suits packs, [Clothes Materials 01]({{% relref "clothes_materials01" %}}).
 Also updated
   [Suits 03]({{% relref "suits03" %}}) which previously had accidentally been uploaded before being finished.
 * Release 2026-07-24 - Added a new section for CC-BY licensed materials for system assets, with [System eye materials 03]({{% relref "system_eye_materials03" %}})